Hyperloop001/Chamber-Crawler-3000/README.md

   then put it as a command line argument (e.g. "./cc3k hyperloopMap.txt").
 #### Mods:
-  The game came with a score board mod, just add a flag "-SB" on the command line (e.g. "./cc3k -SB") and you can start a match with your friends/boy-friends/girl-friends or even your ex!
+  The game came with a score board mod, just add a flag "-SB" on the command line (e.g. "./cc3k -SB") and you can start a match with your friends :)

   You can also make your own by creating and modifying the main files...
 I am not doing it!